Intent, Implementation and Impact

 Key stage 2 pupils have the opportunity to participate in a “Science Fair” in school and share their work with teachers and parents.

-Key Stage 1 pupils have the opportunity to attend Science Club at designated time throughout the school year.
+Key Stage 1 and 2 pupils have the opportunity to attend Science Club at a designated time throughout the school year.

 At Stanhope Primary School we measure the impact of our curriculum through the following methods: